Bird symbolism: 10 common birds and their spiritual meaning

 1. Sparrow

 The sparrow is one of the most common birds in the world.
-The two most common species of the bird are the tree sparrow and the house sparrow.
+The most widespread species in the world is the house sparrow.
 These little creatures can be found in Africa, Asia, Europe, Australia, and the Americas.

 Sparrow symbolism